 You can normally take up to 25% of your pension fund as a tax-free lump sum.
 You may also hear this referred to as a Pension Commencement Lump Sum (PCLS), or tax-free cash.

 The Equity Release Council is the industry body which represents the equity release sector, and provides safeguards and guarantees for the consumer.
 Each member of the Equity Release Council has signed up to its high standard of principles in both the conduct and practice of equity release.

 These are the documents which prove who owns a property and under what terms.

 If you’re aged 55 or over and the value of all of your pensions are £30,000 or less, you can usually take everything you have in your defined benefit pension as a ‘trivial commutation lump sum’.
 With this option, 25% is tax free.

 UK GDPR and the Data Protection Act 2018 is the legislation designed to safeguard personal data.
 It gives individuals rights over their personal information, and any business or organisation who handles personal data must comply with a number of important principles.

 A pension scheme that has been registered with Her Majesty's Revenue and Customs (HMRC).
 This ensures the scheme applies a strict set of tax rules and also benefits from certain tax advantages.

 Annuity providers assess the annuitant's life expectancy and it is the underwriting process that uses this information to determine how much income to provide.

-A fee paid to the equity release lender, to cover their inspection of the property.
+A fee paid to the equity release provider for an independent valuation report of the property for lending purposes.

 This is sometimes known as annuity protection or capital protection.
-Value protection is an option that, if the annuitant dies without having received the full value of their pension fund, returns a lump sum (minus total gross payments made and tax).
+Value protection is an option that, if the annuitant dies without having received the full value of their pension fund, returns a lump sum (minus total payments already made including tax).
 As a result, value protection gives the ability to protect up to 100% of the original pension fund.